RT-LOC/docs/docs/getstarted/pro_positioning_getting_started.md

 Place the anchors in a strategic way.
 Hang them around the area you want to track.
 Make sure they are placed so that they are not blocked by big objects (especially metal).
 You can find some more hints on how to hang the anchors [here](LINK).

-## Setup the PC Manager software
+## PC manager configuration
-Locate the PC software and start it by double clicking the icon.
+Start the app from the Hub (tray) app or locate the executable and start it.

 ![getting_started-setup_icon](./img/getting_started-setup_icon.png)